lainio/err2/README.md

 2. It helps to check and transport errors to the nearest (the defer-stack) error handler.
 3. It helps us use design-by-contract type preconditions.
+4. It offers automatic stack tracing for every error, runtime error, or panic.

 You can use all of them or just the other.
 However, if you use `try` for error checks you must remember use Go's `recover()` by yourself, or your error isn't